Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 1. Open the `TodoListSPA\src\app\app-config.json` file
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.
-2. Find the app key `webApi.resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist`).
+1. Find the app key `webApi.resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist`).
-3. Find the app key `webApi.resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.
+1. Find the app key `webApi.resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.

 ## Define Application Roles

-1. In the blade for your  application in Azure Portal, click **Manifest**.
+1. In the blade for your application on Azure Portal, click **Manifest**.
 1. Edit the manifest by locating the `appRoles` setting and adding the two Application Roles.
 The role definitions are provided in the JSON code block below.
 Leave the `allowedMemberTypes` to **User** only.
 Each role definition in this manifest must have a different valid **Guid** for the "id" property.
 Note that the `"value"` property of each role is set to the exact strings **TenantAdmin** and **TenantUser** (as these strings are used in the code in the application).
 1. Save the manifest.

-The content of `appRoles` should be the following (the `id` should be a unique Guid)
+The content of `appRoles` should be the following (the `id` should be a unique Guid -you may use a GUID Generator tool for this)

 ```json
    "appRoles": [